kanishka-sehrawat/retail_sales_analysis/README.md

 ```

 ### 3.Data Analysis and Findings

-The following SQL queries were developed to answer specific business questions:

- Q1. **Write a query to retrieve all columns for sales made on '2022-11-05'
+query for:**Retrieving all columns for sales made on '2022-11-05'
 ``` sql
 SELECT * from retail_sales WHERE sale_date ='2022-11-05';
 ```

- Q2. **Write a query to retrieve all transactions where the category is clothing and the quantity sold is more than and equal to 4 in the month of Nov-2022
+query for:**Retrieving all transactions where the category is clothing and the quantity sold is more than and equal to 4 in the month of Nov-2022
 ``` sql
 SELECT * from retail_sales WHERE category='clothing' AND quantity >= 4 AND sale_date like '2022-11%';
 ```

-Q3. **Write a query to calculate the total sales(total_sales) for each category
+query for:**Calculating the total sales(total_sales) for each category
 ``` sql
 SELECT category,SUM(total_sale) as total_sales from retail_sales GROUP BY category;
 ```

-Q4. **Write a query to find the average age of customers who purchased items from the 'Beauty' category
+query for:**Finding the average age of customers who purchased items from the 'Beauty' category
 ``` sql
 SELECT category,ROUND(AVG(age),2) as avg_age from retail_sales WHERE category ='Beauty';
 ```

-Q5.**Write a query to find all transactions where the total_sale is greater than 1000
+query for:**Finding all transactions where the total_sale is greater than 1000
 ``` sql
 SELECT * from retail_sales WHERE total_sale>1000;
 ```

-Q6.** Write the query to find the total number of transactions(transaction_id) made by each gender in each category
+query for:**Finding the total number of transactions(transaction_id) made by each gender in each category
 ``` sql
 SELECT category,gender,count(transactions_id) as total_transaction from retail_sales GROUP BY  category,gender ORDER BY category;
 ```

-Q7. **Write a query to calculate the average sale for each month.Find out the best selling month in each year
+query for:**Calculating the average monthly sales for each year and to identify the best-performing (highest average sales) month in each year.
 ``` sql
 SELECT extract(year from sale_date) as year,extract(month from sale_date) as month,avg(total_sale) as avg_sale_per_month,
 RANK() OVER(PARTITION BY extract(year from sale_date) ORDER BY avg(total_sale) desc) as rank_
 from retail_sales GROUP BY extract(year from sale_date) ,extract(month from sale_date);
 ```

-Q8.**Write a query to find the top 5 customers based on the highest total sale
+query for:**Finding the top 5 customers based on the highest total sale
 ``` sql
 SELECT customer_id,SUM(total_sale) as total_sale from retail_sales GROUP BY customer_id ORDER BY sum(total_sale) desc LIMIT 5;
 ```

-Q9. **Write a query to find the number of unique customers who purchased items from each category
+query for:**Finding the number of unique customers who purchased items from each category
 ``` sql
 SELECT category, COUNT(DISTINCT customer_id) as total_customers from retail_sales GROUP BY category;
 ```

- Q10. **Write a query to create each shift and number of orders (example Morning<12 , Afternoon between 12 &17 ,evening >17)
+query for:**Creating shifts and calculating number of orders wrt shifts(Morning<12 , Afternoon between 12 &17 ,evening >17)
 ``` sql
 with hourly_sale
 as